Meadows, Garcia homer in Rays 3-1 win over Blue Jays

 ST. PETERSBURG, Fla.
+(AP) — The Tampa Bay Rays keep winning — and drawing sparse crowds at home.

-(AP) — Austin Meadows homered for the third straight game and five Tampa Bay pitchers combined to throw a six-hitter and beat struggling AL East rival Toronto 3-1 on Tuesday night.
+Austin Meadows homered for the third straight game and five Tampa Bay relievers combined to throw a six-hitter and beat struggling AL East rival Toronto 3-1 on Tuesday night.

-The second-place Rays won for the fourth straight time, improving to a season-best 13 games over .500 before an announced crowd of just 5,786 — smallest ever for a Rays home game at Tropicana Field.
+The second-place Rays have won fourth straight, improving to a season-best 14 games over .500 before an announced crowd of just 5,786 — smallest ever for a Rays home game at Tropicana Field.

-The Blue Jays have dropped six of their past seven games and fell to 0-8-1 in their series against Tampa Bay, dating to August 2017.
+“I noticed it during the anthem, and I was like: ‘Oh it’s still early, maybe people will still file in,'” opener Ryne Stanek said after Tampa Bay’s sixth win in seven games moved them within one game of the division-leading New York Yankees.

+“It’s tough, especially when we’re playing well and we’re playing a fun brand of baseball that’s fun to watch,” Stanek added.
+“We don’t play boring baseball.
+We don’t play sloppy.”

+The Rays, who routinely rank at or near the bottom of the major leagues in attendance, began the night averaging an AL-worst 14,578 per game.

+There have been only two smaller crowds for big league games played in the domed stadium — both in 2017, when Hurricane Harvey forced relocation of a Rangers-Astros series from Houston and attracted 3,485 on Aug.
+29, 6,123 on Aug.
+30 and 3,385 on Aug.
+31.

 Meadows hit his 12th homer of the season, a solo shot to right field off reliever Thomas Pannone in the seventh inning.
-He also homered Sunday at Cleveland and Monday during an 8-3 victory over Toronto.
+He also homered Sunday at Cleveland, as well as Monday during an 8-3 victory over Toronto and has nine hits and seven RBIs in the past three games.

 Avisail Garcia had an inside-the-park homer off Clayton Richard (0-1) in the third and also scored on a first-inning sacrifice fly.